 In 2003, Pershing was acquired by The Bank of New York, the longest-lasting financial institution in the United States.
 Alexander Hamilton had founded the bank in 1784, had written its constitution and guided the organization through its early stages.
 The bank opened for business at the Walton House in Lower Manhattan on June 9, 1784, only a few months after the departure of British troops from American soil.

 In 2007, the merger of The Bank of New York and Mellon Financial Corporation formed BNY Mellon.
-Today, BNY Mellon is the Investments Company for the World, providing Pershing and all its clients the backing and resources of a global leader.
+Today, BNY Mellon powers success across the financial world for individuals and institutions through unique insights, thinking and actions.